Altarax/Alarm_arduino/README.md

 They have accepted my proposition and a part of this project is to create a model with an arduino (mega) and some devices (PIR captor, LCD 16x2, Push buttons, and more).
+I wish they could code and wire and solder with this project.